Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Parallel time-stepping

-In order to define the parareal algorithm, suitable fine- and coarse problems need to be introduced.
-Note again that we will apply the parareal algorithm only on the macro scale as introduced in~\cref{sec:two_scale}; hence, both the fine and the coarse scale of parareal and correspond to the macro scale of the homogenization approach.
-The fine problem advances the growth variable $c_s$ from time $T_p$ to $T_{p+1}$ by solving~\cref{twoscale} with a smaller time-step size $\delta t$ (e.g.\,$0.3$ days) on the corresponding fine time discretization of $[T_p, T_{p+1}]$:
+In order to define the parareal algorithm, suitable fine and coarse problems need to be introduced.
+Note again that we will apply the parareal algorithm only on the macro scale as introduced in~\cref{sec:two_scale}; hence, both the fine and the coarse scale of parareal correspond to the macro scale of the homogenization approach.
+The fine problem advances the growth variable $c_s$ from time $T_p$ to $T_{p+1}$ by solving~\cref{twoscale} with a smaller time-step size $\delta t$ (e.g., $0.3$ days) on the corresponding fine time discretization of $[T_p, T_{p+1}]$:

-We use capital letters $T_p$ to denote the coarse discretization of $[0,T_{\text{end}}]$ into $P$ parts corresponding to the processes and small letters $t_i$ to denote the finer discretization on the processes; the two discretizations yield the first level (fine problem) and second level (coarse problem) of the parareal algorithm.
-In the example given above with $T_{\text{end}}=300$ days, $\delta T$ would be 30 days for $P=10$, while $\delta t$ is 0.3 days.
-On the micro scale, the times $\tau_i$ and time-step size $\delta\tau$ are defined locally in $[t_i, t_i + 1s]$; in the example above, we had $\delta \tau =0.02$s.
-Note that the micro scale influences the parareal algorithm only indirectly due to the temporal homogenization approach.

-The fine propagator on a process $p$ consists of a time-stepping procedure to advance $c_s(T_p)$ to $c_s(T_{p+1})$ with the fine time-step $\delta t$.
+The fine propagator on a process $p$ consists of a time-stepping procedure to advance $c_s(T_p)$ to $c_s(T_{p+1})$ with the fine time step $\delta t$.
 We write

-The efficiency of the parareal algorithms depends on the computational cost of the coarse propagator.
-In particular, it needs to be much cheaper since it is defined globally on $[0,T_{\text{end}}]$ and, hence, introduces synchronization.
-A natural choice is to use~\cref{twoscale} with time-step size $\delta T=T_{p+1}-T_p$.
-This means that $P$ macro-steps are required within the coarse problem on $[0,T_{\text{end}}]$, which includes the solution of $P$ micro-scale FSI problems; see~\cref{twoscale}.
-We denote one time step of this coarse propagator by
+The efficiency of the parareal algorithm depends strongly on the computational cost of the coarse propagator.
+In particular, it needs to be much cheaper than the fine problems since it is defined globally on $[0,T_{\text{end}}]$ and, hence, introduces synchronization. {\reftwo Thus, we use a large time-step $\delta T$ and

+For simplicity, we assume that both time-step sizes $\delta t$ and $\delta T$ are uniform throughout $[0,T_\text{end}]$.
+In order to keep the cost of the coarse propagator as low as possible, we will mainly focus on the case that the coarse time steps coincide with the $P$ sub-intervals $I_p$ in the numerical results, i.e., $N_p=1$, such that the total number of coarse time steps